Ahmed Seif El-Islam: Detention

 The experience of detention and torture pushed Seif to dedicate his activities to defending human rights.

-Seif was also detained for two days in 2011 on the third of February, the day known as "Battle of the Camel", when the security forces stormed Hisham Mubarak Law Center and arrested Seif and other human rights activists and Journalists.
+Seif was also detained for two days in 2011 on 3 February, the day known as "Battle of the Camel", when the security forces stormed Hisham Mubarak Law Center and arrested Seif and other human rights activists and Journalists.

 Death

-Seif died on 27 August 2014 from complications following heart surgery at Qasr El-Einy hospital in Cairo, aged 63.
-Two of his three children – Alaa Abd-elFattah and Sanaa Seif - were unable to visit their father in hospital because they had been jailed for taking part in protests against the law banning unsanctioned demonstrations.
+Seif died aged 63 on 27 August 2014 at Qasr El-Einy hospital in Cairo, from complications following heart surgery.
+Two of his three children – Alaa Abd-elFattah and Sanaa Seif – were unable to visit their father in hospital because they had been jailed for taking part in protests against the law banning unsanctioned demonstrations.